-One of the most recognisable features of Melbourne is Flinders Street Station’s yellow facade and green dome.
+One of the most recognisable landmarks of Melbourne is Flinders Street Station’s yellow facade and green dome.
 Dating from the early 1900s, the style is neo-classical, and spans 2 whole blocks.
-It’s huge.
+It’s a huge station.
 The small clocks above the entrance are still the original ones (there was outcry when they tried to get rid of them years ago and were immediately put back) and the tall clock tower sits at the Elizabeth Street entrance.
-It is a meeting point and a central icon for Melburnians.
+It is a meeting point for Melburnians and a central icon of the city.

 2. Art Centre Melbourne

 A performing art centre with theatres and concert halls at Southbank, known by its iconic spire.
 You can see all manner of concerts, shows and productions here, such as opera, ballet, local and international performers.
 Most of the facilities are underground, which is quite unique.